micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-31-rashi_en.md

 <b>Everything made of goat products.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This includes utensils made from the horns, hoofs, and bones.

 ### passuk 21
-<b>Elozor the <i>Kohen</i> said, etc.</b> Because Moshe fell into a state of anger, he fell into a state of error, so concealed from him, were the laws concerning purging the utensils of gentiles.
+<b>Elozor the <i>kohein</i> said, etc.</b> Because Moshe fell into a state of anger, he fell into a state of error, so concealed from him, were the laws concerning purging the utensils of gentiles.
 You find a similarity on the eighth day of inauguration, as it is said, “he was angry with Elozor and with Isamar”— he fell into a state of anger, [and] he fell into a state or error.
 Similarly with “listen, now, rebels”! “he struck the rock.”
 Because of anger, he erred.
-<b>Which Hachem commanded, etc.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He credited the teaching to his master.
+<b>Which Adonoy commanded, etc.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He credited the teaching to his master.

 ### passuk 22
 <b>Only the gold, etc.</b> Although Moshe did not warn you except for the laws of ritual uncleanliness, you must be warned further, concerning the laws of purging.
 “Only” denotes exclusion, as if to say, ‘you are excluded from using the utensils, even after their purification from contamination by the dead, until they are purified from the absorption of forbidden “<i>neveilah</i>” meat.’
 Our Rabbis remark that “only the gold, etc.” teaches that one must remove its rust before purging it.
 This is the connotation of the word “only” — there should be no rust there, only the metal, exactly as it is.